ronaldl29/public-domain-recipes/content/zaatar.md

 - 1 cup sesame (optionally roasted).
 - 1 cup sumac.
 - 1 teaspoon salt.
-- citric acid salt, for extra kick if the sumac wasn't enough for you (optional)
+- citric acid salt (optional), for extra kick if the sumac wasn't enough for you

 ## Directions